andrewjahn/AndysBrainBook/docs/Matlab/Matlab_03_FunctionsPaths.rst

   Cond1 = [0.44, 0.56, 0.31, 0.34, -0.21, 0.31, 0.7, 0.09];
   Cond2 = [0.21, 0.76, 0.03, 0.07, -0.13, -0.07, -0.03, 0.21];

 Read the help file for the ttest command by typing ``help ttest``.
-Note that this function can either take a single number and perform a one-sample t-test on it, or it can take a pair of numbers, assuming that it was a within-subjects design.
+Note that this function can either take a single vector and perform a one-sample t-test on it, or it can take a pair of vectors, assuming that it was a within-subjects design.
 First, let's run the function without specifying any of the outputs, e.g.:

 ::